jbengtsson/thor-scsi-lib/README.rst

 The resulting C code, see below, has now been re-factored by introducing a C++ *beam line class*;
 i.e., to recover the transparency & simplicity of the original *beam dynamics model*.

-Nota Bene: Although the *beam dynamics model* had to be replaced & the model/code re-architectured & structured – for a reusable approach – as a *Pascal beam dynamics libary* (standard practise in software engineering), the code was named *Tracy-2*, i.e., after the demo/prototype *Tracy*:
+Nota Bene: Although the *beam dynamics model* had to be replaced & the model/code re-architectured & structured – for a reusable approach – as a *Pascal beam dynamics libary* (standard practise in software engineering), the code was named *Tracy-2*, i.e., inspired by the demo/prototype *Tracy*:

   H\.
 Nishimura "*TRACY, A Tool for Accelerator Design and Analysis*" `EPAC 1988.`_